 - Don't Miss: Set a Custom Charging Sound or Song for Your iPhone Whenever You Connect or Disconnect from Power

+Anything you can think of can be what your iPhone audibly tells you when connected or disconnected from power.
 It could be a funny line from a hit movie, lyrics from your favorite song, or an inspirational quote you'd like to hear multiple times per day.
-Literally, anything you can think of can be what your iPhone audibly tells you when connected or disconnected from power.
-This effect even works when your iPhone is on silent mode, so you don't even have to hear a chime with it.
+This effect even works when your iPhone is on Silent mode, so you don't even have to listen to a chime with it.

 Getting it set up is as easy as creating an automation in Shortcuts.
-And it also works on iPadOS, so your iPad can speak on command when charging.
+And it also works on iPadOS, so your iPad can speak on command when charging too.

 - Shortcuts app: If you've deleted it for some reason, re-install it from the App Store.

 Head to the "Automation" tab in the Shortcuts app, then hit the plus (+) sign followed by "Create Personal Automation" to start.
 If you don't see the plus (+), just tap "Create Personal Automation" instead.

 Step 2: Choose the 'Charger' Trigger

 You need a trigger to run the action, and in this case, it's whenever you connect your iPhone to a power source.
 Scroll down the list of triggers, select "Charger," then choose one of the following options depending on what you want to achieve:

 - Check "Is Connected" only if you want Siri to speak when first charging.

 - Check "Is Disconnected" only if you want Siri to speak when you stop charging.